bucurdavid/dao-sc/README.md

 ## Requirements

-- Contract must possess the `ESDTRoleLocalMint` role for the configured token of `boost-reward-token-id` – [SUPERPOWER-6f4cee](https://explorer.elrond.com/tokens/SUPERPOWER-6f4cee) in our case
+- The Manager smart contract must possess the `ESDTRoleLocalMint` role for the configured token of `boost-reward-token-id` – [SUPERPOWER-6f4cee](https://explorer.elrond.com/tokens/SUPERPOWER-6f4cee) in our case

 ## Deploy